LightningCreations/lclib/doc/MiscUtilities.md

 If `T` is a volatile-qualified type, then the assignment operator is not required to be constexpr (this permits implementations to provide this operator in the form of a partial specialization).

 (2):
 Generic version of (1) for the void specialization.
-If `ValueDiscard<T>` is not a user-provided specialization of `ValueDiscard`, then it performs the operations defined above.
+If `ValueDiscard<std::remove_reference_t<T>>` is not a user-provided specialization of `ValueDiscard`, then it performs the operations defined above.
 Otherwise, default constructs an instance of the specialization and invokes the assignment operator on the instance with the parameter.

-As above, if `T` is a volatile-qualified type, then the assignment operator is not required to be constexpr (this permits implementations to provide this operator as an overload set).
+As above, if `std::remove_reference_t<T>` is a volatile-qualified type, then the assignment operator is not required to be constexpr (this permits implementations to provide this operator as an overload set).

 ### Exceptions ###

 (1): The primary template performs no operation (except for the possible evaluation of volatile-qualified scalar types), and therefore will not throw an exception.
+Declared `noexcept(true)`.
 Specializations for volatile-qualified types may throw an exception if evaluating the volatile object results in an exception, but otherwise they must not throw any exceptions.

-(2): If `T` is a volatile qualified class-type for which `ValueDiscard<T>` is a user-provided specialization of `ValueDiscard`, then
+(2): If `std::remove_reference_t<T>` is a volatile qualified class-type for which `ValueDiscard<std::remove_reference_t<T>>` is a user-provided specialization of `ValueDiscard`, then it may throw any exceptions thrown by by assignment operator of the specialization.
+If `std::remove_reference_t<T>` is a volatile qualified class-type then the operator is `noexcept(true)` if and only if assigning an instance of `ValueDiscard<std::remove_reference_t<T>>` with an lvalue of type `T` is  known not to throw any exceptions.

 ## struct discard ##